suchanek/proteusPy/paper/paper.md

 # Statement of Need

+Disulfide bonds are the only naturally occuring covalent bond in proteins.
+They provide important structural stabilization both within and between protein subunits.
+They can also be involved in enzymatic catalysis, regulate protein activities and protect against oxidative stress.
-My primary motivation for implementing ``proteusPy`` was to revisit the [RCSB Protein Databank](https://www.rcsb.org) and do a structural analysis of the disulfide bonds contained therein.
+I implemented ``proteusPy`` to revisit the [RCSB Protein Databank](https://www.rcsb.org) and do a structural analysis of the disulfide bonds contained therein.

 This necessitated the creation an object-oriented database capable of introspection, analysis and display.
 The API [@API] is available online at: <https://suchanek.github.io/proteusPy/proteusPy.html> and provides more details and numerous examples.

 # Requirements